tjkandala/baahuDocs/docs/setup.md

 mount(App, document.body);
 ```

-First argument of `mount` is the root component of your app.
+The first argument of `mount` is the root component of your app.
 The second argument is the DOM node you want to append your app to.